Diptesh2006/SmartWasteClassifier/README.md

 # Smart Waste Classifier

-This repository contains the code and resources for the **Smart Waste Classifier** project, developed for the **FORK THIS** competition organized by CSI-VIT.
+This repository contains the code and resources for the **Smart Waste Classifier** project.

 ## Overview